IN THIS ARTICLE

 - With modern Linux distributions, there is no need to specify most NFS mount options as the client will auto-negotiate the mount string with the server, including setting up a 1MB send/receive block size.

-- READDIRPLUS (Specified via the rdirplus mount option) allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.
-(This is a default option on modern Linux distros)
+- READDIRPLUS, specified via the rdirplus mount option, allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.

-- The following command will list your current NFS mount options being used for all NFS mounts: (Run command on client)
+Run the following command on the client to list your current NFS mount options being used for all NFS mounts: